tanepiper/ngx-tinynodes/README.md

 ### `ngx-editorjs`

-The `ngx-editorjs` module provides an [EditorJS](https://editorjs.io) instance within an Angular application and provides a Directive to attach to and block element, a out-of-the-box component to use and a service to interact with `EditorJS` instances.
+The `ngx-editorjs` module provides an [EditorJS](https://editorjs.io) instance within an Angular application and provides several features to use it:

+- A Directive to attach to and block element
+- An out-of-the-box component to use within any Angular application or Angular form
+- A Material Form Field component
+- A Service to interact with `EditorJS` instances.

 Below are the dependencies to use the features.